dkk/WrappingHStack/README.md

 }
 ```

-## Known bugs
-- Sometimes, line breaks caused by NewLine() are not shown in the preview canvas (they do work in the live preview).
-- Performance issue due to the use of the size calculation done with the hosting controller

 ## Support
-If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck) or you can help me solve any of the open issues or known bugs.
+If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck) or help solving any of the open issues.

 ## License
 WrappingHStack is released under the [MIT License](LICENSE).